Entering the European market for chia seeds

 Nutrition and health claims

-Chia seeds have become a popular ingredient due to their supposed health benefits, but you cannot promote health benefits that are not approved by the European Union.
-Any nutrition and health claim should only be made in accordance with the requirements of the Health and Nutrition Claims Regulation (EC) No 1924/2006 (consolidated version of 13/12/2014).
-General claims such as "healthy" or "superfood" will only be allowed if they are accompanied by a specific permitted health claim.
+Chia seeds have become popular thanks to their supposed health benefits.
+However, you cannot promote health benefits the European Union has not approved.
+Nutrition and health claims should only be made in agreement with the requirements of the Health and Nutrition Claims Regulation (EC) No 1924/2006 (consolidated version 13/12/2014).
+General claims like ‘healthy’ or ‘superfood’ are only allowed if you pair it with a specific permitted health claim.

 Tip: